harryworld/cuhk-iot-workshop/equipment_and_software/README.md

 ### Software
-The prework requires minimal software installation.
+This guideline requires minimal software installation.
 The software that you'll need are freely downloadable and will be introduced to you in a _just-in-time_ manner.

 ### Hardware
-Most web developers, including our instructional team, use Macs to do their development.
+Most web developers use Macs to do their development.

 It's not because we are all Apple fanboys.
 It's just that most of the open source tools are geared towards Macs.